adamkrekorian/adamkrekorian/README.md

 Hi, I’m @adamkrekorian!

 I am a Software Engineer II at Microsoft Azure.
-I was previously a master's student at Duke University in Electrical and Computer Engineering with a focus on Machine Learning and Signal Processing.
-I graduated from Duke undergrad in Spring 2021 with a bachelor's degree in Biomedical Engineering and Computer Science.
+Previously, I was an Electrical and Computer Engineering master's student at Duke University, studying with a focus in Machine Learning and Signal Processing.
+I also graduated from Duke in Spring 2021 with a bachelor's degree in Biomedical Engineering and Computer Science.

 <!---
 adamkrekorian/adamkrekorian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.